Eco-friendly parking permits

 The parking permit must be clearly displayed on your windscreen whenever you use half-price paycards or season tickets.

 The paycards / season tickets should be clearly displayed as well.
-They have a green stamp on them so they can only be used in vehicles with an eco-friendly permit.
+They have a green stamp on them so they can only be used in vehicles with a valid eco-friendly permit.

-The permits are not recognised by the PayByPhone app, you will be charged full price for your parking if you use it.
+PayByPhone app, you will be charged half price for your parking if you use it.

 Vehicles which qualify for the free parking concession will be issued a permit that must be displayed at all times when parked and a parking disc (yellow time clock) used to indicate their arrival time.